Nenkai/gt-modding-hub/docs/ps3/other/decrypting_usrdir_contents.md

 So for instance, the GT5P EU Spec III version would be `BCES-00104`.
 If you use the PSN version (NPUA-00050), you **also** use `BCES-00104`.

-!!! example "Decrypting a movie from GT5P Spec II Korea"
+!!! example "Example: Decrypting a movie from GT5P EU Spec III"

     `crypt -g GT5P_DISC_EU -i grim\file\tv_de_15.xml --keyset-seed-override BCES-00104 --alternative`